 }

-In the @PostConstruct method, the application makes sure that the bucket with the name uploads exists.
+exists.
 When the application requests a pre-signed URL, it must provide a bucket name, a file name, and the expiration time of the URL in seconds.
-In this example, the pre-sign URL is valid for 60 seconds.
+In this example, the pre-signed URL is valid for 60 seconds.
 After that, the client is no longer able to use this URL.

-To test the setup, we have to start the Minio and our Spring Boot server (mvn spring-boot:run).
-Then we have to deploy the Ionic app to a real device or start it on an emulator.
+).
+Then, we have to deploy the Ionic app to a real device or start it on an emulator.
 You should now be able to upload pictures from the app to the Minio server.
-If there is a problem, check the security credentials and endpoint address for the Minio server in the application.yml file and make sure that the Spring Boot server and the Ionic app on the device/emulator can connect to the Minio server.
+If there is a problem, check the security credentials and endpoint address for the Minio server in the application.yml

 As mentioned before, this not only works with a Minio server.
 You can use the same Spring Boot application with Amazon S3 too.
-All you need to do is configuring the keys you get from Amazon and use the correct endpoint address (S3 Endpoints).
+All you need to do is configure the keys you get from Amazon and use the correct endpoint address (S3 Endpoints).